spriebsch/project-template/.junie/guidelines.md

 # Coding Guidelines

+Source code is located in `src/` directory
+Test files are located in `tests/` directory

+Do not edit autoload.php files.
+Do not edit files the vendor directory.
+Do not edit .gitignore.
+Do not edit phpunit.xml.
+Do not edit phpstan.neon.
+Do not exit composer.json or composer.lock.

 Make every concrete class final.

-Make every class readonly unless is requires mutable state.
+Make classes readonly whenever possible.

 Minimum visibility: make every method private by default.
-Only make those methods public that need to be called from the outside.
+Only make methods public that need to be called from the outside.
-Do not restrict the visibility of existing methods without asking.

-Do not use variable expansion in strings, use sprintf instead.
+Prefer sprintf over variable expansion.
+Prefer attributes over docblocks.
+Do not create docblocks that are redundant with the type hints.
+Only use docblocks to document exceptions thrown.
+Use descriptive test method names.
+Use the most specific assertion possible.
+Use one logical assertion per test method.
+Avoid test dependencies.

 # General Rules